tingatdallas/movie-sentiment-classifer/README.md

 3. The movie reviews are fetched from IMDB website through IMDBPY API.
 The dashboard layout was built with Dash / Plotly.

-4. Finally, the code was dockerized and deployed to Google Cloud Run.
+4. Finally, the code was dockerized and deployed to Google Cloud Run (https://sutingatchicago-mypbgqf64a-uc.a.run.app/).

 5. The web app is easily adapted to other sentiment analysis such as reviews in twitter, products reviews in E-commence, etc.